Havorahq/bounxa/README.md

 - #### Seda Oracle:
   We integrated Seda as our ticket validator.
 The Seda explorer allows us to modify transaction reports and provide users with real-time feedback on ticket status, enabling event hosts to verify ticket transactions instantly.
-Tthe Seda EtherScanv2 API, which leverages multichain queries through a single API key, helps us retrieve transaction statuses in real time to validate Bounxa ticket vouchers.
+The Seda EtherScanv2 API, which leverages multichain queries through a single API key, helps us retrieve transaction statuses in real time to validate Bounxa ticket vouchers.
 See more about Seda Oracle [here](https://docs.seda.xyz/home/for-developers/building-an-oracle-program/deploying-your-oracle-program)

 - #### Solidity: